Table of Contents

 DCNR Funding

-The funding allocated to DCNR is divided by law for the following uses:
+DCNR receives funding allocated by law for the following uses:

-- 30% (of the 15% of the realty tax) goes to both the Bureau of State Parks and Bureau of Forestry, primarily to rehabilitate and upgrade state park and forestry infrastructure.
-However, up to 10% of this amount may be directed towards rails-to-trails projects, and up to 10% may also be directed towards rivers protection and conservation projects
+- 30% (of the 15% of the realty tax) goes to the Bureau of State Parks and Bureau of Forestry to rehabilitate and upgrade state park and forestry infrastructure; up to 10% may be granted to organizations and municipalities for rails-to-trails projects and up to 10% may be granted to municipalities for river protection and conservation projects

 - 25% is provided as grants for local recreation initiatives, such as ballparks and playgrounds